 3. Hike the Superior Hiking Trail

-When you’re hiking in this state, you can typically expect things like quiet trails that are often out in the unspoiled wilderness, and not crowded at all.
+When hiking in this state, you can typically expect quiet trails often out in the unspoiled wilderness and not crowded at all.
 The Superior Hiking Trail along Lake Superior’s shore is a perfect example.

-You’ll also find things like campgrounds close to your trailhead, which you can use if you’re planning on staying overnight during your hike.
+You’ll also find things like campgrounds close to your trailhead, which you can use if you plan to stay overnight during your hike.
 Make sure you bring a water bottle, especially during summer hikes.
 Water is important because it can get hot on the trail, and you’ll want to stay hydrated!

-This is a great place to come and experience true peace and quiet, as well as things like adventure and fresh air that you won’t find in a crowded city.
+This is a great place to come and experience true peace, as well as things like adventure and fresh air that you won’t find in a crowded city.

 4. Visit the Boundary Waters Canoe and Camping Area

-If you decide to go, I highly recommend going during Labor Day weekend because it’s just generally a great time there as the mosquitos have calmed down a bit and the weather is tremendous.
-It’s always fun to go around that time of year and it’s an experience you won’t forget.
+If you decide to go, I highly recommend going during Labor Day weekend because it’s generally a great time there as the mosquitos have calmed down a bit, and the weather is tremendous.
+It’s always fun to go around that time of year, and it’s an experience you won’t forget.

-Even if you don’t have the time to explore in a canoe, make sure to stop and visit Gooseberry Falls State Park (pictured in this piece) on your way into the Boundary Waters Canoe Area.
-It’s about a 45-minute drive from Duluth down the Superior Hwy 1 and it’s absolutely worth the stop.
+Even if you don’t have the time to explore in a canoe, stop and visit Gooseberry Falls State Park (pictured in this piece) on your way into the Boundary Waters Canoe Area.
+It’s about a 45-minute drive from Duluth down the Superior Hwy 1, and it’s worth the stop.

-Gooseberry Falls State Park is free to visitors and is one of the best tourist attractions in Minnesota that just can’t be missed, particularly in Autumn.
-The falls are everything you want in a beautiful waterfall: tall, roaring, majestic, and surrounded by trees dressed in fall foliage with plenty of hiking trails and outdoor recreation.
+Gooseberry Falls State Park is free to visitors and is one of the best destinations in Minnesota that just can’t be missed, particularly in Autumn.

 See Related: Cascade River State Park